thrly/tempest/README.md

 - Five columns, three rows, three thumb keys.
 - Column stagger and splay on the pinky and ring columns.
-- Powered by nice!nano / pro micro microcontroller ~~(and optional nice!view display)~~.
+- Powered by nice!nano / pro micro microcontroller.
-- Designed for wireless use / battery.
+- Designed for wireless use + battery.
 - Low profile v1 Choc switches.
 - Reversible PCB.
 - Uses some components (JST plug, power switch, reset) from the Typeractive Corne design.